Signum21/Restaurant-reservations/README.md

 <h2>Instructions</h2>

-If you want to test it you'll need a local web server running on the port 80 and a DBMS (eg. MySQL)
+If you want to test it you'll need a web server and MySQL You can change the database settings on the env.json file

-Set the DBMS like this:<br/>
-Port: 3306<br/>
-Username: "root"<br/>
-Password: ""

-Import the file "Database setup.sql" which will create the database and all the tables you need to save the data<br/>
+Import the file db_setup.sql which will create the database and all the tables you need to save the data<br/>
 Copy all the others repository files in the right web server directory (eg. htdocs for XAMPP)<br/>
 Open the browser, type "localhost" and it will lead you to the home page where you can create an account
 <br/><br/>